CV-Factory/Backend/README.md

     4.  **Resource Configuration**: Applies specific CPU, memory, and instance count settings during deployment.
     5.  **Environment Variables**: Sets environment variables such as `PYTHONUNBUFFERED=1` and `REDIS_URL=redis://localhost:6379/0`.
     6.  **Secrets Management**: Securely injects sensitive data like `GEMINI_API_KEY` and `COHERE_API_KEY` as environment variables using Google Secret Manager.
+    7.  **Service Account**: The pipeline utilizes a dedicated user-managed service account (`cvfactory-builder-sa@cvfactory-456014.iam.gserviceaccount.com`) with least-privilege permissions for enhanced security.
+    8.  **Logging**: All build and application logs are configured to be sent to Cloud Logging for centralized monitoring, as defined by `logging: CLOUD_LOGGING_ONLY` in `cloudbuild.yaml`.

 ## 📁 Project Structure